bjnath/numpy-1/doc/source/user/introducing.rst

 by adding a scalar.

-Arrays can be initialized from files or created from scratch by a variety of routines, creating arrays with all zeros, diagonal 1's, random numbers, arithmetic sequences, evenly spaced floating-point numbers inside a range, and more.
+Arrays can be initialized from files or created from scratch by a variety of routines, creating arrays with all zeros, diagonal 1's, random numbers in a variety of distributions, arithmetic sequences, evenly spaced floating-point numbers inside a range, and more.

 Arrays can of course be concatenated -- on any of N dimensions.